 That’s it!
 I hope we’ve given you a good overview of UK vaping rules this week.
 Our feeling is that the UK’s current vaping rules do a really good job of keeping us safe, even if they are an inconvenience from time to time.

-We’re keeping a close eye on Brexit, and on the latest guidance from the NHS and Public Health England, so if the rules or risks change we’ll be the first to let you know.
+We’re keeping a close eye on the latest guidance from the NHS and Public Health England, so if the rules or risks change we’ll be the first to let you know.